manuelmontenegro/gather_submissions/README.md

 * Erlang/OTP 21 or later.

   Most GNU/Linux distributions provide packages for this.
-For example, in Fedora 33:
+For example, in Fedora:

   ```
   # sudo dnf install erlang